DanielG/kvm-in-a-box/README.md

 (not root like some other KVM management tools that shall remain unnamed) so we use systemd user instances to let each VMs owner manage it via the SSH console.

-Lastly we need to create some storage for the VM, pretty standard stuff:
+Lastly we need to create some storage for the VM:

-    root@kvm-box $ lvcreate vg0 -n foo -L 100G
+    admin@kvm-box $ kib lv create foo 100G

 And that's it from the hypervisor operator's point of view.
 Now the user who's